cisagov/get.gov/pages/help/help_faq.md

 Any domain manager can renew a domain.
 After renewal, the domain is registered for another year from the expiration date.

 ## What happens if I don’t renew a domain? {#dont-renew}
-If a domain expires and has DNS name servers_: We’ll make an extensive effort to contact your organization before placing the domain on hold or deleting it.
+**If a domain expires and has DNS name servers:** We’ll make an extensive effort to contact your organization before placing the domain on hold or deleting it.
 The domain can be renewed until our team deletes it.

-If a domain expires and does not have DNS name servers_: The domain will be deleted immediately.
+**If a domain expires and does not have DNS name servers:** The domain will be deleted immediately.

 ## Where can I add DNS records? {#dns-records}
 To add or update DNS records like A, MX, CNAME, or TXT, you need to make changes at your DNS hosting provider.
 We don’t offer [DNS hosting services](../../domains/moving/#find-dns-hosting-services) at this time.
 Your provider operates the domain’s name servers, which appear as NS records in the .gov registrar.